 Kai-Wen Yang is an NYU Abu Dhabi student from Taiwan, majoring in electrical engineering with particular interest in biomedical engineering, the discipline in which technologies can be utilized to help prevent, diagnose, and treat human diseases.
 She is passionate about tackling challenging health and medical issues through technological innovations and have been involved in several projects building diagnostic devices that have great potential of promoting health and wellness.
 With the belief that health and medical issues should be approached from a myriad of perspectives, she is also very enthusiastic about public health and the significant impact that the interventions can bring about.
 As the co-chair of the conference this year, she aspires to help construct an inclusive and inspiring environment for participants to learn, interact, and unleash their creativity.
 In her free time, She indulges herself in art, music, dancing, and swimming.
 This is her second year being a part of PHTT and she can’t wait to meet everyone!

-Amy (Shinyi) Kang is a student at NYU Abu Dhabi who is originally from South Korea.
-As a prospective Arab Crossroads Studies and/or Mathematics major, she is interested in taking both a scientific and policy-based approach to tackling public health issues.
+Amy (Shinyi) Kang is an NYU Abu Dhabi student from South Korea.
+As a prospective Economics major, she is interested in taking a policy-based approach in tackling public health issues.
 It is her first time being involved in PHTT, and so she is extremely excited about organizing this year’s conference and gaining invaluable insights from it.
 Aside from academics, she is always up for having conversations about cool science facts, honing her clarinet skills, binge-watching tv series with friends, and, most importantly, ordering boba.

 Stella Xu is an NYU Abu Dhabi student from Seattle, Washington.
 Currently, she is thinking of majoring in biology and intends on pursuing a career in the healthcare industry.
 This is Stella’s first year being involved in the PHTT, and she is super excited to learn more about health care policy and intervention leading up to and during the PHTT.
 When Stella is not studying, she loves to hang out with her friends, dance, try new restaurants, and is currently trying to learn to play pool.